AAUW PETALUMA BRANCH

 1. Prospective members may attend no more than two functions (general meetings, sections, interest groups, etc.) before being asked to join.
 An exception is made for partners in couples groups such as gourmet or bridge.

 2. No general or special meeting of the branch shall be scheduled on the dates of the district leadership training meeting, the annual AAUW CA convention or the biennial AAUW convention.

-4. To the extent possible, section meetings will not be scheduled on the date of the general meeting.
+4. To the extent possible, section meetings shall not be scheduled at the same time as the general meeting.